 December 31

-2023 2022
+2024 2023

 May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (1)

 Issuance of ordinary shares \$ 157,852 \$ 157,852

+May be used to offset a deficit only (2)

+Issuance of ordinary shares 4,000 2,624

-May not be used for any purpose (2)
+May not be used for any purpose (3)

-Employee restricted shares 7,724 4,373
+Employee restricted shares 21,814 5,100

-\$ 165,576 \$ 162,225
+\$ 183,666 \$ 165,576

-- 1) Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and to once a year). - 2) It may not be used for any purpose that capital surplus generated from employee restricted shares. - c.
+- 1) Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and to once a year). - 2) Such capital surplus only may used to offest a deficit, that capital generated from the share premium reclassified upon employee restricted shares, because as no cash flow is generated.

+- 3) It may not be used for any purpose that capital surplus generated from employee restricted shares. - c.
 Retained earnings and dividend policy